Zul-Qarnain/aiub/README.md

 This repository serves as a collection of programs written during the Introduction to Programming Lab.
 Each program addresses specific tasks and concepts covered in the lab sessions.

-## Contents
-1.**Largest and Smallest:** A C++ program that determines the largest and smallest numbers among three integers.
-2. **Temperature Converter:** A C++ program that converts temperature from Celsius to Fahrenheit.
-3. **Triangle Classifier:** A C++ program that classifies triangles based on their side lengths.
-4. **Vowel or Consonant:** A C++ program that determines whether a character input is a vowel or consonant.
-5. **Age Group Classifier:** A C++ program that classifies a person into different age groups based on their age input.

 ## Usage